KeyboardKit/KeyboardKit/README.md

     <img src ="Resources/Demo.gif" width="300" />
 </p>

-You can also use entirely custom views together with the rich features of KeyboardKit, to create completely custom keyboards.
+KeyboardKit also lets you use completely custom views together with the features that the library provides.
 Most of the library can be used on all major Apple platforms.

+KeyboardKit supports `iOS 14`, `macOS 11`, `tvOS 14` and `watchOS 7`, although some features are unavailable on some platforms.